-- a) For a spouse, on the date of marriage. - b) For a Domestic Partner, on the date the domestic partnership is legally established.
-Also see "At Other Times for Employees and Retirees" below. - c) For a natural child, on the child's date of birth.

-- d) For an adopted child, the earlier of: - i.) the date you or your Spouse or Domestic Partner has the legal right to control the child's health care.
+- (a) For a spouse, on the date of marriage. - (b) For a Domestic Partner, on the date the domestic partnership is legally established.
+Also see "At Other Times for Employees and Retirees" below. - (c) For a natural child, on the child's date of birth. - (d) For an adopted child, the earlier of: - (i) the date you or your Spouse or Domestic Partner has the legal right to control the child's health care, or - (ii) the date the child is placed in your physical custody.